Fantasy (psychology)

-In psychoanalytic theory, fantasy is a broad range of mental experiences, mediated by the faculty of imagination in the human brain, and marked by an expression of certain desires through vivid mental imagery.
-Fantasies are generally associated with scenarios that are impossible or unlikely to happen.
+In psychoanalytic theory, fantasy is a broad range of mental experiences, mediated by the faculty of imagination in the human brain, generally consisting of scenarios that are impossible or unlikely to happen.
+Often, they are an expression of certain desires through vivid mental imagery.

 Sexual fantasies are a common type of fantasy.

-Conscious fantasy
+Overview

-In everyday life, individuals often find their thoughts "pursue a series of fantasies concerning things they wish they could do or wish they had done ... fantasies of control or of sovereign choice ... daydreams."
+In everyday life, individuals often find their thoughts "pursue a series of fantasies concerning things they wish they could do or wish they had done."

 George Eman Vaillant in his study of defence mechanisms took as a central example of "an immature defence ... fantasy — living in a 'Walter Mitty' dream world where you imagine you are successful and popular, instead of making real efforts to make friends and succeed at a job."

-Other researchers and theorists find that fantasy has beneficial elements — providing "small regressions and compensatory wish fulfilments which are recuperative in effect."
+According to Otto Fenichel, fantasy provides "small regressions and compensatory wish fulfilments which are recuperative in effect."
+More modern studies have found that fantasy has beneficial effects on empathy.
 Research by Deirdre Barrett reports that people differ radically in the vividness, as well as frequency of fantasy, and that those who have the most elaborately developed fantasy life are often the people who make productive use of their imaginations in art, literature, or by being especially creative and innovative in more traditional professions.